oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-your-marketing-efforts/rule.md

 ---

 Marketing efforts are the resources you dedicate to promoting your products and services.
-Through marketing activities, like posting on social media, or paying for advertising, a company can create demand and interest in its items and gain greater visibility with potential customers.​​​​
+Through marketing activities, like posting on social media, or paying for advertising, a company can create demand and interest in its items and gain greater visibility with potential customers.

-​Before deciding on your effort or resources, you need to ask yourself some important questions: ​
+Before deciding on your effort or resources, you need to ask yourself some important questions: